What It Is

 It is the most perishable thing in knowledge work.

-Not documents.
 Documents persist.
-Not decisions, either.
+Decisions persist.
 You can write down a decision and it will still be there next week.
-What disappears is the web of reasoning around the decision: why it was made, what it was checked against, what it ruled out, and what it left open.
-Context is the connective tissue.
+What disappears is the web of reasoning around the decision: why it was made, what it was checked against, what it ruled out, what it left open.
+That’s the connective tissue.
 When the session ends, the tissue goes.

 This is why two people who were in the same meeting three months ago can describe it completely differently.
-Not because one of them is wrong.
-Because the context in which they encoded the meeting has since been overwritten by other work.
-What survives is a fragment, interpreted through whatever frame they are in today.
+The context in which they encoded the meeting has been overwritten by other work since then.
+What survives is a fragment, interpreted through whatever frame they’re in today.

 Where It Comes From

-I watched what happened next.
+I watched what happened when he wasn’t there.
 Jobs slowed.
 Coordination broke.
 Things were redone.
 Not because anyone made a bad decision, but because the reasoning that connected the decisions was gone.

 I have been trying to externalize that picture for most of my career.
 Encore gave me twelve years of evidence about what happens when institutional context is held in one person’s head.
-Features shipped that contradicted architecture maintained for years, because the people shipping them did not have the context for why the architecture was shaped that way.
+Features shipped that contradicted architecture maintained for years, because the people shipping them didn’t have the context for why the architecture was shaped that way.
 They had the documents.
-They did not have the reasoning.
+They didn’t have the reasoning.

-That loss is where the work on SavePoint Syntax started.
-Not from a theoretical commitment to documentation.
-From the specific experience of doing hours of thinking and arriving the next day to an empty room.
+That’s where SavePoint Syntax started.
+The specific experience of doing hours of thinking and arriving the next day to an empty room.

 How It Works